Bobliuuu/HousePricePrediction/README.md

 ## Files Description
 /data -> Data for the project <br>
 /site -> Netlify hosted web application <br>
-/notebook -> Notebook files used to generate graphs and tables for report <br>
+/notebook -> Notebook files used to generate graphs, tables, and models for report <br>

 ### Frameworks/Libraries